ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 - `info` — [The decorated AST representation of the query or mutation](https://www.prisma.io/blog/graphql-server-basics-demystifying-the-info-argument-in-graphql-resolvers-6f26249f613a)

 ### Execution

-Typically, fields are executed in the order they appear in the query, but it’s not safe to assume that.
-Because **fields can be executed in parallel**, they are assumed to be
-* atomic,
-* idempotent, and
-* side-effect free.

-A **resolver is a function that resolves a value for a type or field in a schema**.

-Resolvers can return objects or scalars like Strings, Numbers, Booleans, etc.

-- If an **Object** is returned, execution **continues to the next child field**.
-- If a **scalar** is returned (typically at a leaf node of the AST), execution completes.
-- If **`null`** is returned, execution halts and does not continue.

 Here is an overview of the execution process of a simple GraphQL query and the invocations of the  resolvers when traversing the AST: